pglombardo/PasswordPusher/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/pglombardo/PasswordPusher)

 _This option will deploy a production Password Pusher instance backed by a postgres database to Heroku.
-As is monthly cost: $0._
+Heroku used to offer free dynos but that is [no longer the case](https://blog.heroku.com/next-chapter) from November 28, 2022.
+Hosting charges will be incurred._

 ## From Source